Categories

 Pain.

-I had never really thought about this until I came through from my unconsciousness with blinding pain.
-‘Where is my stomach?’, my boyfriend said I’d mumbled to nobody in particular in the mumbo jumbo slurred speech of someone who was still under the influence of anaesthesia.
+I had never really thought about this until I came to from my unconsciousness with blinding pain.
+‘Where is my stomach?’, my partner said I’d mumbled to nobody in particular in the mumbo jumbo slurred speech of someone who was still under the influence of anesthesia.

 Where was my stomach indeed?